skip to main content

 What providers do during and after storms and wildfires

-Disaster response from local cell phone and internet providers depends on the disaster.
-In big storms like Beryl, they may send out fleets of trucks and trailers to act as portable cell towers.
+Disaster response from local cell phone carriers depends on the disaster.
+In big storms, they may send out fleets of trucks and trailers to act as portable cell towers.
 They may also send repair crews armed with portable power generators and infrastructure equipment, aided by dozens of drones that help assess damage in hard-to-reach areas.

-But even if you can get a few bars during an emergency, don’t count on the same service you would expect on a blue sky Tuesday.
+But even if you can get a few bars during an emergency, don’t count on the same service you would expect in normal conditions.
 Instead, expect a lot of network congestion, which may mean trouble making calls or even sending text messages.

 What to do with your electronics during a power outages